Govt Always Respected Courts Verdicts: Faisal Javed - UrduPoint

-Pakistan Tehreek-e-Insaf (PTI) Senator Faisal Javed Khan on Tuesday said the government had always respected the verdicts of courts
+Pakistan Tehreek-e-Insaf (PTI) Senator Faisal Javed Khan has said the government had always respected the verdicts of courts

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Mar, 2020 ) :Pakistan Tehreek-e-Insaf (PTI) Senator Faisal Javed Khan on Tuesday said the government had always respected the verdicts of courts.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Mar, 2020 ) :Pakistan Tehreek-e-Insaf (PTI) Senator Faisal Javed Khan has said the government had always respected the verdicts of courts.

 He said Nawaz Sharif was looking healthy and now he should return to the country.